By Therese Baumgart, EFT INT-1

-Even though when I was a child I pretended that everything was fine, just fine, thank you, I deeply”
+Even though when I was a child I pretended that everything was fine, just fine, thank you, I deeply and completely accept myself.

-Even though I'm still pretending and I can't be honest with my own children, I deeply”
+Even though I'm still pretending and I can't be honest with my own children, I deeply and completely accept myself.

-Even though all this pretending is a lot of work, this dishonesty is making me exhausted, I deeply”
+Even though all this pretending is a lot of work, this dishonesty is making me exhausted, I deeply and completely accept myself.